 We reviewed an older version of the PetSafe ScoopFree Self-Cleaning Litter Box in 2020, and much of what we had to say then still holds true.
 The main determination you'll need to make is whether or not your cats are ready for crystal kitty litter, which uses non-clumping silica beads that absorb liquids, rather than hardening.
 Crystal litter has several advantages, including strong odor-absorbing capabilities and a lack of dust or grit.
 However, not every cat likes crystal litter, so there may be an adjustment period.
 Plus, crystal litter tends to be more expensive.

 Of course, this means buying a whole new tray of crystal litter every month, or even more often.
-So while the PetSafe ScoopFree is much more affordable than our Best Overall automatic littler box, the cost of using the same expensive litter month after month will add up fast.
+So while the PetSafe ScoopFree is much more affordable than our Best Overall automatic littler box, the cost of using the same expensive litter each month will add up fast.
 While it's possible to dump out the waste reservoir without completely replacing the litter tray, our tester found this to be an unwieldy task, requiring lifting away the entire upper assembly of the device.

-Best Smart Home Ready: Smarty Pear Leo's Loo Too
+Smarty Pear Leo's Loo Too

 Alexa and Google voice control compatible